cbartram/form-validation/README.md

 `Validator.make(options)` where we passed a simple object which identifies the rules to enforce on each field.

-After the validation middleware finishes executing it will add two properties to the request object
+After the validation middleware finishes executing it will add two properties to the Express request object

 - success - Boolean True if the validation was successful false otherwise
 - why - String Blank if the validation was successful and an error message for why the validation failed

+The properties above can be accessed in the route's callback function using `req.success` and `req.why`

 ### Validation Rules